-Below is a code snippet for configuring the CRC module for correct operation when in IEEE 802.15.4 mode.
+The following code shows how to configure the CRC module for correct operation when in IEEE 802.15.4 mode.
 The CRCCNF is written to 16-bit CRC and the CRCPOLY is written to 0x11021.
 The start value used by IEEE 802.15.4 is zero and CRCINIT is configured to reflect this.